REMOTE LEARNING LINK:

 ENTER the Class Activation Code: H7Y6J

 Daily assignments will be worksheets and exercises found in the book.
 We will be studying the regions of the United States, and a states and capitals test with be given with each region.
-Second semester, each student will be assigned a state to complete a report/project on.
-We will also have a Junior Achievement volunteer visit our classroom to teach a unit.
+Each student will be assigned a state to complete a report/project on.

 The following link is helpful when preparing for the states & capitals tests: